-Of course, the .45 round is slightly larger than the 9mm round, but even in their expanded state, the difference between them is only around one millimeter.
+Of course, the .45 round is slightly larger than 9mm rounds, but even in their expanded state, the difference between them is only around one millimeter.

 My early assumptions could not have been more wrong.
 During my research and testing for this article, I accidentally created the definitive article that solidly ends the debate on which round is superior.

 In fact, there was also a study done that looked at military and law enforcement reports concerning victims and suspects shot by handguns which used the data to analyze the various calibers for comparison.
-The results were entirely consistent with the testing.

-9mm 40 S&W 45 ACP
+9mm vs 40 S&W vs 45 ACP

-Average number of rounds until incapacitation: 2.45, 2.36, 2.08
+- Average number of rounds until incapacitation: 2.45, 2.36, 2.08

-Percentage of people not incapacitated: 13%, 13%, 14%
+- Percentage of people not incapacitated: 13%, 13%, 14%

-Percentage incapacitated by one shot (torso or head hit): 47%, 52%, 51%
+- Percentage incapacitated by one shot (torso or head hit): 47%, 52%, 51%

 The very slightest of edges goes to the larger ammunition for stopping people with one shot.
 This is likely attributed to the extra millimeter of expansion occasionally nicking something vital.

 After conducting their own studies, they transitioned all of their agents to 9mm firearms.
 In fact; in their agency memo detailing the specifics of why they switched, the FBI’s Training Division determined:

 “9mm Luger now offers select projectiles which are, under identical testing conditions, outperforming most of the premium line .40 S&W and .45 Auto projectiles tested by the FBI”

-“There is little to no noticeable difference in the wound tracks between premium line law enforcement projectiles from 9mm Luger through the .45 Auto”.
+They also found “There is little to no noticeable difference in the wound tracks between premium line law enforcement projectiles from 9mm Luger through the .45 Auto”.